olioapps/aframe-typescript-redux/README.md

 </a-text>
 ```

-By defining `redux-connected="count: count"` the entity will receive changes to the property `count` in the redux store via an event of the name `count`.
+Defining `redux-connected="count: count"` causes the entity to be notified of changes to the `count` property in the store, via an event of the name `count`.

 ## 3. Define `my-component` and add listeners for store changes